About the county

 Population & Languages

-The population of Iceland is only 299,388 and the official language being spoken is Icelandish.
-English, Nordic languages, German are also widely spoken.
+The population of Poland is roughly 38.5 million and the official language being spoken is Polish.

-The voltage is 220 V and the frequency is 50 Hz.
-The types of plugs used are Round pin attachment plug and “Schuko” plug and receptacle with side grounding contacts.
+The voltage is 230 V and the frequency is 50 Hz.
+The types of plug used are round pin with attachment and Round pin plug and receptacle with male grounding pin.

 Duty Free Items

-Un-canned goods, meat or dairy products, Narcotics, pornography, firearms, ammunition, weapons, eggs, plants, endangered species, fireworks and alcoholic beverages that contain more than sixty per cent alcohol.
+Birds and poultry arriving from countries infected with Avian influenza, Un-canned goods, meat or dairy products, Narcotics, firearms, ammunition, weapons, eggs, plants, endangered species, fireworks and alcoholic beverages that contain more than sixty per cent alcohol.